 To read the full report click here.

-To read Fair Finance Guide Japan’s analysis of the ADB’s ETM, click here.
+To read Fair Finance Guide Japan’s briefing paper of the ADB’s ETM (available in Japanese and English) click here.